matteobarbera/mavlab_wiki_fork/home.md

 # More

  * Previously, the wiki was hosted [here](https://svn.lr.tudelft.nl/trac/MAVLAB/).
-Some info is not copied yet.
+Quite some info is not transfered yet.
+If you have a spare minute take some text and transfer it over here, very appropriated.